Archives

 Mimer’s Staircase

 Together with the landings and the granite cladding along the lower section, the varying facades, terraced ledges, and steps form a quilt-like pattern.
-This result comes from meticulous attention to detail in every corner, surface, and color.
+This result comes from meticulous attention to detail in every corner, surface, and colour.

 Mimer’s Staircase replaces a short, old building between Sing-Sing and the main building that previously blocked both traffic and sunlight.
 The staircase is a place for hanging out and for creativity and activity.